Are you not ashamed of such politics: Rahul attacks PM on BJP's 'support' to rape accused | Politics

 Gandhi and his Congress party have been attacking the BJP and the prime minister for releasing the rapists in the Bilkis Bano case by granting them remission.

-Bilkis Bano was 21 years old and five months pregnant when she was gang-raped while fleeing the violence that broke out after the Godhra train burning.
-Among those killed was a three-year-old daughter.
+Bilkis Bano was 21 years old and five months pregnant when she was gangraped while fleeing the violence that broke out after the Godhra train burning.
+Among those killed were her three-year-old daughter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)